Bowdon falls to Heard County on softball diamond

 Audrey Scott doubled twice, and Smith and Wofford also doubled to pace the sweep.

-Wofford had a strikeout in the 19-7 game that ended after four innings.
+Wofford had a strikeout in the 19-7 game that ended after four innings because of the 10-run rule.

 W-Chloe Smith